Ward (law): Historical Wardship

-Overview
+Such rights were sold to the highest bidder or granted as a favour.
+In 1535 Henry VIII sponsored the Statute of Uses to protect his income from wardship.
+In 1540 he established the Court of Wards and Liveries.
+The Court lost its function in 1646 with the abolition of feudal tenure in England and Wales.
+It was abolished in 1660.

+Modern Wardship

-The wardship jurisdiction is an ancient jurisdiction derived from the British Crown's duty as parens patriae ("parent of the nation") to protect his or her subjects, and particularly those unable to look after themselves.
+As parens patriae ("parent of the nation"), the British Crown has a duty to protect its subjects, and particularly those unable to look after themselves.
 In the United Kingdom and other Commonwealth realms, the monarch as parens patriae is parent for all the children in their realms, who, if a judge so determines, can become wards of court.
 However, the House of Lords, in the case of Re F (Mental Patient: Sterilisation), held that the monarch has no parens patriae jurisdiction with regard to mentally disabled adults.
-A court may take responsibility for the legal protection of an incapacitated person as well a minor, and the ward is known as a ward of the court or a ward of the state.
+A court may take responsibility for the legal protection of an incapacitated person (adult) as well as a minor, and the ward is known as a ward of the court or a ward of the state.

 In Australia, New Zealand, and the United States, the child is termed a ward of the court.
 In Ireland and the United Kingdom, "the" is not used; the ward is thus termed a ward of court.
 In Canada, the legal term is permanent ward, except in Ontario, which uses the term Crown ward.